fasky-software/react-native-widgetkit/README.md

 This library allows you to call essential methods from the iOS "WidgetKit Framework", which are needed when developing a widget.
 For example updating the widget timelines

-🚨 To be on the safe side: This library exposes API functionality of WidgetKit (https://developer.apple.com/documentation/widgetkit/).
+🚨 To be on the safe side: This library exposes API functionality of <a href="https://developer.apple.com/documentation/widgetkit/">WidgetKit</a>.
 The widgets themselves must be developed natively in SwiftUI.

 ## Installation 🖇‍